Living Bird Magazine

 - Cool Facts

-- Like the Common Goldeneye, the Barrow's Goldeneye is not too particular about holding on to its own offspring.
-A female may lay eggs in the nest of another goldeneye or other species of cavity-nesting duck.
-Once the ducklings come out of the nest, the broods of different females often come together and are taken care of by a single female.
-The young ducklings are highly independent, feeding on their own, and require little parental care.
+- Like many other ducks, Barrow’s Goldeneyes sometimes lay eggs in the nests of other cavity-nesting ducks.
+Once the ducklings leave the nest, several different broods come together and are taken care of by a single female.
+The young ducklings are highly independent and require little parental care.

-- The oldest Barrow Goldeneye recorded was a male who was at least 15 years, 4 months old.
+- The oldest known Barrow’s Goldeneye was a female that lived to at least 18 years old.